-$$V{out}(T, S) = \frac{4\pi}{3}r^3 + V{in}(T, S)$$ .
+$$V{out}(T,S) = \frac{4\pi}{3}r^3 + V{in}(T,S)$$

-2D example.
-Figure 6 shows a 2D example with the circle center inside the object.
-Unlike our outside volume computation in Fig. 5c, the approximate error metric from [7] does not handle concavities correctly.
-For example, the red edge has normal-projected distance of d in Fig. 5b, an overestimate that effectively ignores the concavity.
+2D Example Figure 6 shows a 2D example with circle center inside the object.
+Unlike our outside volume computation in Figure 5c, the approximate error metric from [7] does not handle concavities correctly.
+For example, the red edge has normal-projected distance of d in Figure 5b, an overestimate which effectively ignores the concavity.

-The total outside area is accurately computed by traversing all edges of the 2D polygon to accumulate their outside areas one by one.
+Total outside area is accurately computed by traversing all edges of the 2D polygon to accumulate their outside areas one by one.
 Depending on the position of the circle center relative to the "outward" halfspace of each polygon edge, each area is signed positive (green) or negative (blue).
 Accumulation of 3D volumes with respect to a sphere is analogous.